University of Memphis: Nickname

 When the University of Memphis first fielded a football team in the fall of 1912, no one had selected a nickname for the squad.
 Early references to the football team tabbed them only as the Blue and Gray Warriors.

 After the final game of the 1914 season, there was a student parade.
 During this event, several university students shouted, "We fight like Tigers!"
 The nickname was born.
 As time passed, the nickname "Tigers" was increasingly used, particularly in campus publications, but did not catch on with the newspapers downtown.
 They continued to use "the Blue and Gray" when referring to the university.
 Blue and Gray represented the unity of the United States and in 1976, the Tigers wore red, white and blue in celebration of the United States Bicentennial.

 Under Coach Lester Barnard in 1922, Memphis's football team gave a ring of truth to that old student yell about Tigers.
-The team adopted a motto – "Every Man a Tiger" – and went on to score 174 points while allowing its opponents just 29 points.
+The team adopted a motto—"Every Man a Tiger"—and went on to score 174 points while allowing its opponents just 29 points.
 The Tiger nickname continued with students and alumni, eventually being adopted as the official nickname for the University of Memphis in 1939.

 Song

 Notable among a number of songs commonly played and sung at various events such as commencement and convocation, and athletic games is "Go!
 Tigers!
-Go!", the University of Memphis Tigers' fight song.
-The fight song was written by Tom Ferguson, former Director of Bands at Memphis State University during the 1960s.
+Go!," the University of Memphis Tigers' fight song.
+The fight song was written by Tom Ferguson, former Director of Bands at Memphis State University, during the 1960s.

-Special programs and institutes
+Art Museum of the University of Memphis

+The Art Museum of the University of Memphis (AMUM), located in the Communication and Fine Arts Building on the main campus, opened in 1981 as the University Gallery and received its current name in 1994, when Memphis State University became the University of Memphis.
+Its permanent collections include Egyptian antiquities, traditional African art, and contemporary prints and drawings, shown alongside temporary exhibitions of contemporary art.
+Admission is free.

 Tennessee Governor's School for International Studies

 The Governor's School for International Studies is an academic summer program for gifted junior and senior high school students in Tennessee.
 It is a selective program located at the University of Memphis in which students study two political sciences, a foreign language, and an elective of their choice from the international studies curriculum.
-The students, upon finishing the four-week term, gain six hours of college credit which may be transferred to any Tennessee Board of Regents School.
+The students, upon finishing the four-week term, gain six hours of college credit, which may be transferred to any Tennessee Board of Regents School.